| | | |

 For real.
 Unless youā€™re doing a no-dig garden, most gardens are going to need weeding and all gardens need a little bit of tending to.
 So, stick with what you can commit to, and donā€™t try planting something tropical if you live in the north!

-Setting up our garden has been a three year process with our 4 little kids needing us more than beds and fences.
+Setting up our garden has been a three year process with our 4 little kids needing us more than garden beds and fences.

 But this was the summer to finally knit the garden!